ARM local debug

 The raspi.debian.net (pre-built images) appears to be dead-ish.
 There’s a lengthy manual installation method at wiki:RaspberryPi4 which I didn’t try.

-Conversely Raspberry Pi OS (ex-raspbian) uses Debian arm64 directly for latest Raspberry Pi models, though it’s currently (2025-09) stuck on bookworm, but let’s use that with some Debian backports (compatible).
+Conversely Raspberry Pi OS (ex-raspbian) uses Debian arm64 directly for latest Raspberry Pi models.

 Download the latest full version and flash it on a fast hard-disk: